Pen-y-Fan/lara-team-roles/README.md

 with the [spatie/laravel-permission](https://spatie.be/docs/laravel-permission/v5/introduction).
 By default in teams one user has one role, I want to investigate multiple roles per user for the team they belong to.

-Install and check filament admin is working.
+Install and check [filament admin](https://filamentphp.com/docs/2.x/tables/installation) is working too.

 ## Local installation